linusmwiti21/Data-Science-AI-bootcamp/README.md

                                     **Bootcamp Learning Repository**
 **Overview**
 This repository serves as a learning platform for storing and sharing code snippets, exercises, projects, and other materials acquired during your bootcamp journey.
-Whether you're diving into programming for the first time or expanding your existing knowledge, this repository provides a centralized space to track my progress, collaborate with peers, and showcase my achievements.
+This repository provides a centralized space to track my progress, collaborate with peers, and showcase my achievements.